marnionrails/sql-projects/README.md

 # SQL Projects

 This repository contains a collection of SQL projects demonstrating various data analysis and manipulation techniques.
+Each project has its own directory with a detailed `README.md` file explaining the objectives, techniques, and outcomes.

 ## Projects